ng-Classic/ng-classic/aio/content/guide/upgrade.md

 </code-example>

 The DOM element `<a-component>` will remain to be an AngularJS managed element, because it is defined in an AngularJS template.
-That also means you can apply additional AngularJS directives to it, but *not* Angular Classicdirectives.
+That also means you can apply additional AngularJS directives to it, but *not* Angular Classic directives.
-It is only in the template of the `<a-component>` where Angular Classicsteps in.
+It is only in the template of the `<a-component>` where Angular Classic steps in.
 This same rule also applies when you use AngularJS component directives from Angular.

 #### Change Detection